 North Tulsa Mentors will be expected to make a minimum of two weekly contacts with their mentee.
 One of those contacts must be face-to-face.
 Mentees for this program are aged 12-18.

 Take the first step in making a difference in a youth's life...download a volunteer application!

 SAFE PLACE VOLUNTEERS

 Become a trained volunteer to respond to youth in crisis, or help spread the word about Safe Place throughout the community.
-You must be 21 yrs of age, clean background check and attend session I & II of Safe Place Training.
-Interested in Safe Place training, contact Liz Neas, Director of Community Relations, 918.382.4402 or e-mail.
+You must be 21 yrs of age, clean background check and attend Part 1 and Part 2 of Safe Place Training.
+Interested in Safe Place training, contact Ashley Walker, Safe Place Coordinator, 918.382.4479 or e-mail.